scitran/client/List.md

            tags: {'newtag'}
        analyses: []
 ```
-The metadata objects have methods, as well.
-For example, if you would like a cell array of all the metadata of the sessions in this project, you can use
+Using the metadata object, you can continue to learn more about its 'children'.
+For example, a cell array of the metadata for all the sessions in this project can be read using
 ```
 >> sessions = project.sessions();
 >> numel(sessions)